FAM83H

-FAM83H is a gene in humans that encodes a protein known as FAM83H (uncharacterized protein FAM83H).
-FAM83H is targeted for the nucleus and it predicted to play a role in the structural development and calcification of tooth enamel.
+FAM83H is a protein, which in humans is encoded by the FAM83H gene.
+The protein is also known as uncharacterized protein FAM83H.
+FAM83H is targeted for the nucleus.
+It is predicted to play a role in the structural development and calcification of tooth enamel.

 Gene

 Location

 FAM83H is located on the long arm of chromosome 8 (8q24.3), starting at 143723933 and ending at 143738030.
 The FAM83H gene spans 14097 base pairs and is orientated on the—strand.
 The coding region is made up of 5,604 base pairs and 5 exons.

 Expression

 FAM83H is ubiquitously expressed throughout the human body at relatively low levels.

 Transcript Variants

 In humans, there is only one known major product of the FAM83H gene.